MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-sysupdate-access-old-edge.md

 2. Open the Group Policy Editor (gpedit.msc)
 3. Under **Computer Configuration**, go to *Administrative Templates>Microsoft Edge Update>Applications*.
    > [!NOTE]
-   > If you do not see the Microsoft Edge Update available, verify that step 1 was completed correctly
+   > If you do not see 'Microsoft Edge Update' available, verify that step 1 was completed correctly
 4. Under **Applications**, select "Allow Microsoft Edge Side by Side browser experience" and then click Edit **policy setting**.
 5. Select **Enabled** and then click **OK**.
-   >[!IMPORTANT]
+   > [!IMPORTANT]
-   >Setting this policy will set the followoing Registry Key
+   > Setting this policy will set the followoing Registry Key (as documented in the link above) to '00000001':
+   > Key: `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\EdgeUpdate`
+   > Value Name: `Allowsxs`
+   > Value Type: 'REG_DWORD'

    > [!NOTE]
    > By default, this group policy is set to "Not configured", which results in Microsoft Edge Legacy being hidden when the new version of Microsoft Edge is installed.

 For the best experience, the **Allow Microsoft Edge Side by Side browser experience** should be enabled before the new version of Microsoft Edge is deployed to your users' devices.